-In accordance with an aspect, there is provided a method for obtaining an image of an object, the image including a plurality of scan lines to be acquired.
-The method includes, for a current one of the scan lines to be acquired:

-determining positions of one or more predicted regions of interest along the current scan line based on at least one previously acquired predictive scan line; and acquiring the current scan line along a scan path in accordance with a variable scan speed profile including at least one slower speed component along segments of the scan path corresponding to the positions of the one or more predicted regions of interest and at least one faster speed component along other segments of the scan path.
+ABSTRACT A method and system for obtaining an image of object, for example an optical section of a sample, are disclosed.
+The image includes a plurality of scan lines to be acquired.
+The method includes, for a current one of the scan lines to be acquired, a step of determining positions of one or more predicted regions of interest along the current scan line based on at least one previously acquired predictive scan line.
+The method also includes a step of acquiring the current scan line along a scan path in accordance with a variable scan speed profile including at least one slower speed component along segments of the scan path corresponding to the positions of the one or more predicted regions of interest and at least one faster speed component elsewhere along the scan path.